 The above fund requirements and proposed deployment are based on internal management estimates, which are subject to change in the future and have not been appraised by any bank or financial institution or any other independent agency.
 These are based on current conditions and business needs and are subject to revision in light of the financial condition of our business, interest rate fluctuations, business strategy or external circumstances which may not be in our control.
 We may have to revise our estimated costs, funding allocation, reschedule our proposed expenditures and fund requirements owing to factors such as financial and business conditions, finance costs, competition and other external factors which may not be within our control.
-For further details see "Risk Factors - Our Company requires significant amounts of working capital for continued growth.
-Our inability to meet our working capital requirements may have an adverse effect on our results of operations" on page no. 47.
+For further details see "Risk Factors - We have substantial working capital requirements.
+Our inability to obtain and / or maintain sufficient cash flow, credit facilities and other sources of funding in a timely manner to meet our requirements of working capital or payment of our debts, could adversely affect our operations" on page no. 38.